Crust logoCrust

 Key design decisions:

-• initial escape hatch — Every prompt accepts initial to skip interactivity, enabling CI and scripted usage
+• initial escape hatch: Every prompt accepts initial to skip interactivity in CI and scripted usage.

-• Composable themes — Three-layer resolution (default, global, per-prompt) with StyleFn slots from @crustjs/style
+• Composable themes: Three-layer resolution with StyleFn slots from @crustjs/style.

-• Shared text editing — Common cursor-editing logic is extracted into handleTextEdit for consistency and reuse in custom prompts
+• Shared text editing: Common cursor-editing logic lives in handleTextEdit for consistency and reuse in custom prompts.

 On this page